alan-turing-institute/mondrian/README.md

 mondrian
 ========

-Mondrian is a Racket library for functional tables with ASCII pretty printing.
+Mondrian is a Racket library for functional tables with textual pretty printing.